 The first two buttons are obviously for Facebook and Twitter.

 You can use the Facebook button to share your fundraiser on Facebook.
-(Remember, you can’t link your Facebook brand page to your Mightycause account, so this will post to the Facebook account linked to your Mightycause account.)
 You can preview what your Facebook link post will look like here to make sure it’s in working order, share with your friends’, and everyone who visits your fundraiser will also be able to use this button to share your page with their Facebook friends:

 The Twitter share button will generate a shortened, Twitter-friendly link to your page:

 The email icon will generate an email with a link to your fundraiser.
-(Whatever email service program is your operating system’s default will be used.)
-You’ll obviously want to use email marketing programs to spread the word about your fundraiser, but this can be a handy tool you can use to send personal emails to board members and your big donors.
+(Whatever email service program is your operating system’s default will be used.
+So, sorry Microsoft users, this will most likely try to open Outlook!)

 Mightycause has worked hard to provide features that enhance your fundraiser and make it easy for your nonprofit to get donations, collect donor information, track your donations, and reach your fundraising goals.
 We encourage you to utilize as many of these features as possible when creating your page — a lot of thought went into each one, and we promise they’ll make your page stronger.